Design & SimulationSeptember 14, 2023

 PowerFLOW for Rail CFD Simulation

-The examples in this blog post were calculated using the Lattice Boltzmann technique in the tool SIMULIA PowerFLOW.
+The examples in this blog post were calculated using the Lattice Boltzmann technique in the tool SIMULIA PowerFLOW fluid systems.

 SIMULIA PowerFLOW, developed over decades as a high fidelity and powerful fluids built for aerodynamics, aerothermal and aeroacoustics simulations of highly complex vehicles, such as an entire train with wakes and slipstream.
 It is highly automated, scalable to 1000s of compute cores, can work with complex imperfect geometry and does not require volume grid generation.
 PowerFLOW supports GPU acceleration to tackle even extremely large problems such as rail vehicles.